jackdignamit/osTicket-IT-Support-Lab-End-User-Troubleshooting-Escalation/README.md

 <p align="center"><img width="772" height="552" alt="Screenshot 2026-01-17 113839" src="https://github.com/user-attachments/assets/f637c49e-a444-4e54-9039-153a2d41dcae" /></p>

-7. Then, navigate to the **Users** tab and create a user named "**ostuser**" with all privelages granted to it.
+7. Then, navigate to the **Users** tab and create a user named "**ostuser**" with all privileges granted to it.
 This will serve as the admin account for the MySQL database.

 - - -